qv323/homelabdocs/README.md

 ---

-## Documentation & Reference Files
+## Documentation and Reference Files

 Most detailed configuration files, best practices checklists, troubleshooting guides, and device inventory spreadsheets are maintained **offline** in the `/homelab docs` directory on my NAS and/or primary management workstation.
 These files are not included in this public repository to protect sensitive data and streamline maintenance.